 Circumstance Time period affected Early Career Researcher (started career as an independent researcher on or after 1 August 2016).
 Click here to enter a date.
 Date you became an early career researcher.
 Junior clinical academic who has not gained Certificate of completion of Training by 31 July 2020.
 Career break or secondment outside of the HE sector.
 Click here to enter dates and durations.
 Dates and durations in months.
-Family-related leave; For each period of leave, state the nature of the leave taken and the dates and durations in months.
+Family-related leave; statutory maternity leave statutory adoption leave Additional paternity or adoption leave or shared parental leave lasting for four months or more.
+For each period of leave, state the nature of the leave taken and the dates and durations in months.
 Disability (including chronic conditions) Click here to enter text.
 To include: Nature / name of condition, periods of absence from work, and periods at work when unable to research productively.
-Total duration in months. productivety.
-Total duration in months.
+Total duration in months. p. caactivety.
+Total daractor in months.
 Mental health condition Click here to enter text.
 To include: Nature / name of condition, periods of absence from work, and periods at work when unable to research productively.
 Total duration in months.
 Ill health or injury Click here to enter text.
 To include: Nature / name of condition, periods of absence from work, and periods at work when unable to research productively.
 Total duration in months.
 Constraints relating to family leave that fall outside of standard allowance Click here to enter text.
 To include: Type of leave taken and brief description of additional constraints, periods of absence from work, and periods at work when unable to research productively.
 Total duration in months.
 Caring responsibilities Click here to enter text.
 To include: Nature of responsibility, periods of absence from work, and periods at work when unable to research productively.
 Total duration in months.
 Gender reassignment Click here to enter text.
 To include: periods of absence from work, and periods at work when unable to research productively.
 Total duration in months.
 Any other exceptional reasons e.g. bereavement.
 Click here to enter text.
 To include: brief explanation of reason, periods of absence from work, and periods at work when unable to research productively.
 Total duration in months.